Making Moroccan Tanjia at Home

 This slow dish from Marrakech is traditionally prepared in a clay pot called a tang.
 Instead of cooking the meat at home, the Moroccan tanjia is brought to an oven next to the “bath,” where it is slowly cooked in the ashes of the fire used to heat the bath.
 Because Moroccan tanjia was popular with men, especially single workers, it is sometimes referred to as “bachelorette soup”.
 It is also served as a family dish or restaurant suggestion.

 If you don’t have a tangea, you can redo the dish using another ovenproof clay pan, casserole dish, or deep casserole dish.
-The directions of the cooker are also below.
+The directions for the cooker are also below.

 Also, try the chicken Moroccan tanjia with candied lemon and the tangea with pearl onion.
 Or, if you enjoy a variety of meats, you might like calf or lamb’s foot tangia.